Already a Member?

 Each health plan is different.
 Be sure to know how your plan works so you get the most from your benefits.

 - Stay in the network.
-Most health plans, like HMOs and PPOs, use select groups of doctors, hospitals and other health care professionals called provider networks.
+Most health plans, like HMOs and PPOs, use certain groups of doctors, hospitals and other health care professionals called provider networks.
 If you visit a doctor outside of your network, you may have to pay more for your care.
 In some cases, you may have to pay the full cost.
 For HMOs, if you are referred to a specialist, make sure he or she is in your network.

 - Use the ER for emergencies only.
 When your injury or illness is serious go to the nearest emergency room.
 You don't need a referral.
 If it's not an emergency, you may be able to save money by seeing your regular doctor for colds, minor sprains and other less serious conditions.

 - Know what's covered.
 Make sure services or treatments are covered before you schedule them.
-If you have a PPO, you may need pre-authorization (pre-notification) from Blue Cross and Blue Shield of New Mexico (BCBSNM) before certain tests or services.
+If you have a PPO, you may need pre-authorization (pre-notification) from Blue Cross and Blue Shield of New Mexico (BCBSNM) before you get certain tests or services.
 You or your doctor must call the pre-authorization (or pre-certification) number on the back of your member ID card to confirm.

 - Conduct an "annual check-up" of your health plan.
 Make sure your plan still meets your needs.
 This is especially true if you've had a major life event like a birth, death, marriage or divorce.